bortexz/eventflow/README.md

 ## Features

-- Event processors as transducers that take events and (optionally) produce events.
+- Event processors are transducers that take events and (optionally) produce events.

 - **Incremental pipeline**, a pipeline implementation for controlled execution of events.
 Call `flush` to propagate the next event through it's processors (sequentially or in parallel), use `drain` to flush a pipeline until it has no more events left.
 Useful to run simulations or test your pipeline with a predefined set of events.